Minimally-Invasive Spine Surgery in Orange County, CA

 What Does Minimally Invasive Spine Surgery Treat?

-Minimally invasive techniques are often able to successfully treat spinal surgery patients in Mission Viejo and Orange County who are suffering from spinal stenosis, disc degeneration, bone spurs, scoliosis, herniated discs in the lumbar spine and cervical regions, and spine deformities.
+Minimally invasive techniques are often able to successfully treat spinal surgery patients who are suffering from different conditions.
+For instance, These may include spinal stenosis, disc degeneration, bone spurs, scoliosis, herniated discs in the lumbar spine and cervical regions, and spine deformities.

 Dr. Taghva will provide you with a custom treatment plan to address your specific health concerns.
 He prefers to use minimally invasive surgical techniques whenever possible.
 However, not everyone is a good candidate for minimally invasive spine surgery in Orange County.

-Patients with back pain related to a spinal defect may require open surgery.
+For the most part, patients with back pain related to a spinal defect may require open surgery.
 Open procedures involve making a large incision and moving the muscle back to directly access the spine.
-Individuals with narrowing of the open spaces in the spinal canal may not be able to be treated with minimally-invasive techniques and may require more extensive surgery.
+For instance, Individuals with narrowing of the open spaces in the spinal canal may not be able to be treated with minimally-invasive techniques and may require more extensive surgery.

 Preparing for Minimally Invasive Spine Surgery

-In preparation for M.I.S.S., Dr. Taghva recommends that his patients quit smoking and exercise regularly before surgery to encourage a faster recovery.
-Any non-essential medications or herbal supplements that could react with the anesthetic should be paused a few weeks ahead of time.
+In preparation for M.I.S.S., Dr. Taghva recommends that his patients quit smoking and exercise before surgery to encourage a faster recovery.
+You should pause any non-essential medications or herbal supplements that could react with the anesthetic a few weeks ahead of time.
 This will be discussed during the consultation with Dr. Taghva.

 What Are the Different Minimally Invasive Spine-Surgery Methods?